Day-by-Day / March 10, 1804

 March 10, 1804

-Winter Camp at Wood River, IL U.S. Army Captain Amos Stoddard, acting as the representative of France, declares Upper Louisiana as belonging to the United States.
-The French flag, flying for only one day, is lowered and the American flag raised.
+In St. Louis, U.S. Army Captain Amos Stoddard, acting as the representative of France, declares Upper Louisiana as belonging to the United States.
+The French flag, having flown for only one day, is lowered and the American flag raised.
+Captains Lewis and Clark are there to witness the event.

 Stoddard’s Advice